Anonymous-025/notes/businessIdeas.md

 The company takes mini project, main project of electronics and software department of Engineering
 The company also does reports

+## 3. FreeLemonade

+A company that sells free lemonade /water in ecofriendly bottles, putting ads of other company in the bottle/can.
+The company also provide customization of plates/glass/ bottle / etc at hotels/ shops/marriage/functions etc

 © copyright protected 2023